tjmahr/dissertation/docs/15-aim1-notebook.md

 The model included main effects of study year.
 These *parametric* terms work like conventional regression effects and determined the growth curve's average values.
-The model used age 4 as the reference year, so the model's intercept represented the average looking probability at age 4.
+The model used age 4 as the reference year, so the intercept represented the average looking probability at age 4.
 The model's year effects therefore represented differences between age 4 vs. age 3 and age 4 vs. age 5.

 The model also included *smooth* terms to represent the time course of the data.
 As with the parametric effects, age 4 served as the reference year.
-The model estimated a smooth for age 4 and it estimated *difference smooths* to capture how the curvature at age 3 and age 5 differed from the age 4 curvature.
+The model estimated a smooth for age 4 and it estimated *difference smooths* to capture how the curvature at age 3 and age 5 differed from the age-4 curvature.
 Each of these study-level smooths used 10 knots (9 basis functions).
 I also included child-level *random smooths* to represent child-level variation in growth curve shapes.
 Because there is much as less data at the child level than at the study